mcc-us/bookkeeping/_pages/chap7.sales.md

-### Chapter 7 Summary
+### Chapter 7 How-To

-- You learned to record various sales and cash receipts transactions for a merchandising business.
+- Record various sales and cash receipts transactions for a merchandising business.
-- You also used new accounts to record sales and cash receipts transactions of merchandising companies.
+- Use new accounts to record sales and cash receipts transactions of merchandising companies.
-- Additionally, you learned to calculate amounts owed by individual credit customers using the accounts receivable ledger.
+- Calculate amounts owed for credit customers using the accounts receivable ledger.

-Learning Objectives

 ### 7.1 Record sales on account, credit card sales, sales returns, sales allowances, an&d cash receipt transactions